 Social Sciences Division

-Dean and Assistant Deans
+Dean and Associate Deans

 The Social Sciences Division oversees a wide variety of programs, both university transfer and professional-technical, including history, psychology, economics and more.
 We are located in the FOSS Building 5000, on the 3rd floor.
 If you have an interest in our programs, please stop by room 5329 for more information or see your advisor in his or her office in FOSS.